jugshaurya/merge-videos/README.md

 # 🏆 merge-videos

-😁😁 Merge Videos inside a directory into a single video :)
+😁😁 Merge Videos inside a directory into a Single Video file :)

 ## 🥅 You wish to merge all videos inside a folder into one video